-• has outstanding obligations, financial or otherwise, to the University; or

-- has not successfully completed the requirement for accredited learning (i.e. taught modules) for the programme; - is the subject of an ongoing investigation concerning an allegation of a breach of discipline or an assessment offence allegation.
+- has outstanding obligations, financial or otherwise, to the University; or - has not successfully completed the requirement for accredited learning (i.e. taught modules) for the programme; - is the subject of an ongoing investigation concerning an allegation of a breach of discipline or an assessment offence allegation.

-NB.
-Candidates may appeal against the decision of RDAB only on the grounds that:

-'There has been material and significant administrative error or other material irregularity such that the assessment was not conducted in accordance with the approved regulations for the award.'
-Academic Appeals policy.
+PGR14.12.1 Candidates may appeal against the decision of RDAB only on the grounds that there has been material and significant administrative error or other material irregularity such that the assessment was not conducted in accordance with the approved regulations for the award.

-The processes governing the consideration of such appeals for all students of the University including postgraduate research degree candidates are described at Appendix H2 of the UWE Academic Regulations and Procedures.
+The processes governing the consideration of such appeals for all students of the University including postgraduate research degree candidates are described in the UWE Academic Appeals Policy.